vitalikpi/claim_processor/README.md

 ## Requirements
 1. **claim_process** transforms a JSON payload representing a single claim input with multiple lines and stores it into a RDB.
-   - An example payload (note that this  in CSV format) is provided under transform/sample (note that the names are not consistent in capitalization).
+   - An example input (in CSV format) - *claim_1234.csv* is provided.
+Note that the names are not consistent in capitalization.
 2. **claim_process** generates a unique id per claim
 3. **claim_process** computes the *“net fee”* as a result per the formula below.
-*“net fee” = “provider fees” + “member coinsurance” + “member copay” - “Allowed fees”* (note that the names are not consistent in capitalization).
+*“net fee” = “provider fees” + “member coinsurance” + “member copay” - “Allowed fees”* (note again that the names are not consistent in capitalization).
 4. A downstream service, **payments**, will consume *“net fee”* computed by claim_process